Jubatian/rrpge-spec/specs/vid_arch.rst

   behavior must be defined (the terminated display list must not affect the contents of the line).
 The next line or line pair's render must always start proper regardless of the termination of the line or line pair before.

+- Fetching of the six Graphics Display Generator register relative to the render of lines or the frame.
+If they changed in the Vertical Blank, earlier than the last line of it, the next display frame must render according to the new contents.

 - The timing of any display related Video RAM access within the rendered line.
   No Video RAM accesses for a line must happen before incrementing the Line